open-politics/open-politics-hq/README.md

 ![HQ Classification Runner](.github/assets/gifs/HQ-Recording-Runner-Github-001.gif)

 The classification runner of HQ lets you classify, extract and work with structured data to analyse and visualise data according to your needs.
 The possibilities are endless!

+## Key Features

+### Classification & Analysis
+Run powerful classification tasks to extract structured data from unstructured text using LLMs.

+### Data Sources Management
+Manage various data sources including URL lists, text documents, and more in a unified interface.

+### Workspaces
+Organize your work in collaborative workspaces with customizable settings.

+### Shareable Links
+Share your resources with others through secure, customizable links:
+- Share data sources, classification schemes, workspaces, and analysis results
+- Set granular permission levels (read-only, edit, full access)
+- Control access with expiration dates and usage limits
+- Make resources public or private
+- Track usage statistics

+### Export & Import
+Export your data in standardized formats and import them in other workspaces or share with colleagues.

 ## Why Open Politics Exists